Strategic Partnerships Officer

 The Water Foundation works in key watersheds across the West, as well as on federal policy, recognizing that water crosses political boundaries and natural places face similar challenges across the country.
 As a singularly focused water funder, the Water Foundation serves the entire water field, deploying staff expertise to move resources to the groups that can most effectively improve water systems that affect people and nature.
 The Water Foundation’s partners span a broad spectrum: conservation organizations, environmental justice groups, agricultural associations, water providers, business groups, and local, tribal, state, and federal agencies.

 Inequity and injustice underlie many of the challenges the Water Foundation is working to address, such as the failure to provide clean, safe, and affordable drinking water or access to free-flowing rivers and green space to all communities.
-Over the last two years, the Water Foundation engaged in an initiative designed to provide the learning, competencies, and tools necessary to ensure that the principles of diversity, equity, inclusion, and justice are embedded and embodied in their individual behavior, institutional operations, and strategic programming.
+The Water Foundation has engaged in a learning initiative to ensure that the principles of diversity, equity, inclusion, and justice are embedded and embodied in their individual behavior, institutional operations, and strategic programming.
 There is a deep commitment to ongoing growth and learning in this area.
+The Water Foundation’s work is driven by the following organizational values:

 Collaboration: Strategize, act, and learn in partnership with colleagues internally and externally to advance our collective goals.
 Deepen connections across and between water sector networks and related issues like climate, health, nature, food, and equity.